alexbrand/bucketboard/docs/VIRTUAL_SCROLLING_TEST.md

 ### Method 1: Manual Testing with Real Buckets

 1. **Find a bucket with many objects** (1000+)
-2. Navigate to the bucket in bixo
+2. Navigate to the bucket in bucketbrowser
 3. Observe:
    - ✅ Smooth scrolling
    - ✅ No lag when scrolling quickly